How to take on live event and music festival courier jobs

 Do I need special insurance to subcontract courier work?

-You’ll need your own goods-in-transit and public liability cover, as standard.
+You’ll need your own goods-in-transit insurance and public liability cover, as standard.
 It’s also worth checking that your subcontractors carry the right insurance for the type of loads they’re handling.
 This helps avoid disputes and protects your reputation.

 Is CX worth it for small courier businesses?